aeroimperial-optimization/sos-chordal-decomposition-pmi/README.md

 * The optimization toolbox [YALMIP](https://yalmip.github.io/)
 * An SDP solver compatible with YALMIP.
 We recommend [MOSEK](https://www.mosek.com/), but any of the solvers listed [here](https://yalmip.github.io/allsolvers/) should work.

-In addition, we adapted opts.sos.csp option to exploit chordal sparsity described in our paper.
+We adapted the sos.csp option in YALMIP to exploit chordal sparsity described in our paper.
 For this option, please
 * Copy corrsparsity.m and cliquesFromSpMatD.m to the folder of /modules/sos, and replace the original corrsparsity.m (cliquesFromSpMatD.m is copied from the SparseCoLO package)

 <!--- OLD CONTENT - TO BE UPDATED?